lupyuen/lupyuen.github.io/src/spi.md

 This function initialises `spi` by calling the (custom) BL602 SPI HAL Function `spi_init`.

+(`spi_init` may only be called once in our firmware, because it maintains a single global instance of SPI device)

 Here are the parameters for `spi_init`...

 -   __SPI Device:__ SPI device instance to be initialised, __`spi`__